Acts19quiz/cq3gzd/README.md

 ## How to build Chex 3 GZD

 To build Chex 3 GZD, please see the [ZDoom wiki](https://zdoom.org/wiki/) and see the "Programmer's Corner" on the bottom-right corner of the page to build for your platform.
-Bear in mind 64-bit builds of Chex 3 GZD aren't currently supported.
+Bear in mind, 64-bit builds of Chex 3 GZD aren't currently supported.

 ## Trademark information